 SECURE REMOTE ACCESS

-Mobile staff, adoption of cloud applications, and expanded network access for consultants and business partners is blurring the boundaries of the traditional network security perimeter.
+Mobile staff, adoption of cloud applications, and expanded network access for consultants and business partners are blurring the boundaries of the traditional network security perimeter.
 Organizations must deploy remote access security solutions in order to keep data secure when employees are inside and outside of the office.

 When enterprise resources are dispersed across local, cloud, and virtual applications, it is critical to have a central management point from which uniform access controls will be defined and enforced to ensure security and optimal transparency.